Aluminum Wiring Vs. Copper

 Replacement and Mitigation Methods

-Full replacement of aluminum wiring can be very costly and is not always an option.
-If replacement is not an option, the following methods will help make safe and mitigate future issues:
+Full replacement of aluminum wiring can be very costly.
+If a rewire is not an option, we provide the following to upgrade wiring and mitigate future issues:

 AlumiConn & “Purple” Wire Nuts are the only two connectors UL (Underwriters Laboratories) approved and National Electric Code approved to connect with aluminum wiring.